rocketpowerkille/PClub_Secretary_Task2/README.md

 ```

 we can see the code is executing a shell, and there is a file descripter involved.
-now, we know that 0 -> stdin, 1->stdout, 2->stderr, so, since the fd is never really closed,
-running cat <&3 gave me the flag.
+now, we know that 0 -> stdin, 1->stdout, 2->stderr, so running 'cat <&3' gave me the flag.

 ![alt text](/Assets/WEB2_PHOTO1.jpg)

 ## FLAG - PClub{y0u_ar3_in_7he_sudoers_th1s_1nc1d3nt_will_n0t_be_rep0r7ed}

+Took me the longest time to solve this one :(

 Did 'ls' after connecting through netcat and found nothing